Blog & News

 Related Releases and Materials

-As previously mentioned, the Census Bureau will be releasing 2023 estimates from the American Community Survey (ACS) - including coverage rates at the state level - on Thursday, September 12, 2024.
+As previously mentioned, the Census Bureau released 2023 estimates from the American Community Survey (ACS) - including coverage rates at the state level - on Thursday, September 12, 2024.
 SHADAC has now created and released a blog post analyzing the new ACS data.

 You can check for other updates on our Survey Data Season 2024 Resource Page.